 Ideally, the productized services you’re about to create will feel like the perfect fit for incoming client leads.
 Some entrepreneurs believe productized services will limit their growth or feel too constricting, but many of us have found the opposite to be true!

 Let’s uncover the main benefits of productized services and see if they’re the right fit for your service-based business!

 Are you wasting too much time when you’re faced with quoting individual projects that come your way?
 I used to find myself in the same rut.

 If you’re spending hours on creating custom proposals or find it hard to personalize every project quote, you’re going to love productized services.
 By selling a pre-built package, you won’t have to worry about going back and forth with client leads.

 All you need to do after a sales call is quickly send them a pre-made proposal with all of the information they need about your productized service so they can make a wise purchasing decision.
-I recommend doing this through a CRM like Honeybook so it makes the process even easier.
+I recommend doing this through a CRM like Dubsado so it makes the process even easier.